ted-ross/skupper-X/docs/notes/bootstrap.md

 ### Step 2 - Upload Site's Ingress Json

 The user (via a to-be-determined process) obtains a small Json text from the site that describes the site's ingress for management access.
-This text is provided to the management-controller by an text-edit widget in the console.
+This text is provided to the management-controller by a text-edit widget in the console.
 The text is posted using the following API:

     POST https://<hostport>/api/v1alpha1/backbonesite/<site-id>/ingress